Websoft9/docker-library/.github/ISSUE_TEMPLATE/compose_create.md

 - [ ] This application have **3** containers
 - [ ] official architecture research
-- [ ] Complete the Contentful data for
+- [ ] Complete the Contentful data
 - [ ] Create app project structure from template